saitarak/3D-Deep-Learning-Model-Implicit-Generation-using-Normalizing-Flows/Readme.md

 ## Setup

-For the project, GPU is required to run the experiments.
-NDF.yml file contains all the python dependencies used in the project.
+FThe NDF.yml file contains all necessary python dependencies for the project.
+To conveniently install them automatically with anaconda you can use:

-To create an environment, go to ndf directory and use the following lines of code:
    ```
    conda env create -f NDF.yml
    conda activate NDF